enqueuezero/site/concrete-architecture/skipper.md

 end
 ```

-You can either load a file in the file system or use inline lua code in the routes.
+You can either load a file in the file system or use inline Lua code in the routes.

 ```
 foo: * -> lua("/path/to/script.lua") -> "https://enqueuezero.com";